 According to the NIH, infants up to one year of age require no more than 11 milligrams of iron each day, while children from age 1 to age 3 need 7 milligrams daily.
 Those between 4 and 8 years require 10 milligrams, while kids from 9 to 13 require 8 milligrams of iron.

 Teen boys aged 14 to 18 require 11 milligrams, while girls in this age bracket need 15 milligrams.
 Men from 19 to 50 require 8 milligrams daily, as do both men and women over the age of 50.
-Women between the ages of 19 and 50 require 18 milligrams daily, except for pregnant women, who need 27 milligrams each day.
+Women between the ages of 19 and 50 require 18 milligrams daily, except for pregnant people, who need 27 milligrams each day.

 According to the Medill School at Northwestern University, people with very low iron levels, or those who have trouble absorbing iron from supplements should consume iron along with Vitamin C. Vitamin C can improve absorption of iron, and help your body retain a greater percentage of the iron in your multivitamin or supplement.